-The Bank's stress testing process is guided by the Group's Stress Testing Policy.
+The Group's and the Bank's stress testing process is guided by the Group's Stress Testing Policy.
 Stress testing is an essential risk management tool to assess a banking institution's potential vulnerabilities to stressed business conditions.
-It involves identifying possible events or future changes in the financial and macroeconomic conditions that potentially have unfavorable effects on the Group and Bank's exposure and ability to withstand such changes usually in relation to the resilience of its capital, earnings sustainability and liquidity strength.
+It involves identifying possible events or future changes in the financial and macroeconomic conditions that potentially have unfavorable effects on the Group's and Bank's exposure and ability to withstand such changes usually in relation to the resilience of its capital, earnings sustainability and liquidity strength.

-It forms an integral part of the ICAAP and risk management process, enabling the Bank to assess the impact on its capital adequacy in line with supervisory expectations and requirements.
+It forms an integral part of the ICAAP and risk management process, enabling the Group and the Bank to assess the impact on its capital adequacy in line with supervisory expectations and requirements.